 How do we change behaviour with positive reinforcement reasoning?

 Stu and I say “we have a two stage plan.
 First, when the dog next jumps up, try not to touch them.
-We want them to think “it’s no longer fun, not going to bother doing that again”.
+We want them to think “that’s no longer fun, there’s no point, not going to bother doing that again”.
 Then, get them to sit and once that happens, cuddle them as much as you like.
 The key is remembering only fuss when their bum is on the floor”

 Dog friendly mate arrives again.
 You ask him to ignore the dog while you get them to sit.
 Nothing now happens if/ when the dog jumps up, they are confused and disappointed because there’s no cuddles any more.
 Over time, they realise there’s no point to jumping- when motivation is reduced, behaviour decreases.
 (This is the “positive punishment”/ positive decrease part).